 Niagara Falls is located on the US & Canada border, specifically bordering New York state and Ontario, Canada.
 On each side, there is a Niagara Falls, NY or Niagara Falls, Ontario with different activities on each side.

-I’m sure if you’ve heard of Niagara Falls at all then you’ve heard the debate over which side is better?
+I’m sure if you’ve heard of Niagara Falls – it’s one of the things the US is most known for – at all then you’ve heard the debate over which side is better?
 US vs Canada?
 But, I don’t think it’s so cut and dry simple.
 There’s a saying that “You can see the falls best from the Canadian side, but you can feel the falls on the US side” or something along those lines.
 I definitely found this to be true.

 Niagara Falls actually consists of three waterfalls – the American Falls & Bridal Veil Falls (located on the US side) and the Horseshoe Falls (located on the Canada side).